swagger-atlas/atlas/docs/profiles.md

 You may need profiles for:
 - Storing authentication information specific to the profile
 - May want to specify which APIs should be run for this type of users (eg. Student should not be running APIs accessible only to Staff)
-- Easier way to ensure that resources which are fetched are specific to the profile
+- A way to ensure that resources could mapped to a specific profile

 Creating and using Profiles